Relatives worry, mourn in wake of elementary school shooting

 On social media, pictures of smiling children were posted, their families begging for information.
 Classes were winding down for the year and each school day had a theme.
 Tuesday’s was Footloose and Fancy.
 Students were supposed to wear a nice outfit with fun or fancy shoes.

 By nightfall, names of those killed during the attack were beginning to emerge.
-Fourth-grade teacher, Eva Mireles, was remembered as a loving mother and wife.
+Fourth-grade teacher Eva Mireles was remembered as a loving mother and wife.

 “She was adventurous.
 I would definitely say those wonderful things about her.
 She is definitely going to be very missed,” said 44-year-old relative Amber Ybarra, of San Antonio.